 In 1888, the community was incorporated as Niles Centre, then in 1910, the spelling of Centre was Americanized to "Center."

 Large-scale development ended as a result of the Great Depression of 1929.
-It was not until the 1940s and into the 1950s when parents of the baby boom generation moved their families out of Chicago and into the suburbs.
+It was not until the 1940s and into the 1950s that parents of the baby boom generation moved their families out of Chicago and into the suburbs.
 Skokie's housing development began again at a fever pitch.
-Consequently, the village developed commercially. (example: Westfield Old Orchard was turned into Old Orchard Shopping Center.)
+Consequently, the village developed commercially.
+(For example, Westfield Old Orchard was turned into Old Orchard Shopping Center.)

 During the night of November 27, 1934, after a gunfight in nearby Barrington, Illinois (called the Battle of Barrington) that left two FBI agents dead, two accomplices of the notorious, 25-year-old bank-robber, "Baby Face Nelson" (Lester Gillis) dumped his bullet-riddled body in a ditch along Niles Center Road adjoining the St. Peter Catholic Cemetery, a block north of Oakton Avenue in the town.

-Some of the businesses by the intersection of Lincoln Avenue & Oakton Street in Skokie.
+Some of the businesses are by the intersection of Lincoln Avenue & Oakton Street in Skokie.

 St. Peter Catholic School and Church, Established in 1868.
 Postcard, circa 1880 |